RustedBytes/spann/README.md

 let results = index.search(&query, k, rng_factor);
 ```

+`results` contains `(vector_id, squared_distance)` pairs ordered from nearest to farthest.

 ## How it works (at a high level)

 1. **Build**
    - Seed `k` centroids from the first vectors and run a small, fixed number of k-means
      iterations for refinement.
    - Assign each vector to all centroids within an epsilon-closure distance.
    - Store raw vectors on disk in batch files inside a directory.

 2. **Search**
    - Compute distances from the query to all centroids.